TumblThreeApp/TumblThree/README.md

 * A downloader for downloading photos and videos from the tumblr tag search (e.g. http://www.tumblr.com/tagged/my+keywords) (login required).
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
 * Allows to download posts in a defined time span.

+### 🆕 Twitter Blog backup/download:

+* Download of photo, video and text posts of (public) blogs.
+* Download meta information for photo and video posts.
+* Allows to download only original content of the blog and skip reblogged posts.
+* Can download only tagged posts.
+* Allows to download blog posts in a defined time span.

 ## Download